-- Once done, restart the computer for the changes to fully come into effect.
+- Once done, restart the computer for the changes to full effect.

-If you started encountering the Windows 11 green screen error after installing an app, it’s best that you remove it.
-Many third-party antiviruses are known to cause the error, so make sure to uninstall them too.
+If you started encountering the Windows 11 green screen error after installing an app, you should remove it.
+In addition, many third-party antiviruses are known to cause the error, so uninstall them.

 6. Run SFC and DISM scan

 - Press Windows + S to launch the Search menu, enter Windows Terminal in the text field, right-click on the relevant search result, and select Run as administrator from the context menu.

 - Click Yes on the UAC (User Account Control) prompt.

 - Click on the downward-facing arrow at the top, and select Command Prompt from the menu.

 - Now, enter the following commands one a time and hit Enter after each to run the DISM (Deployment Image Servicing and Management) tool:

 Dism /Online /Cleanup-Image /ScanHealth

 - Once the DISM tool is run, execute the following command to perform an SFC (System File Checker) scan: